afnog/sse/virtualisation/exercise.md

 	    --cdrom ~/Downloads/FreeBSD-10.0-RELEASE-i386-bootonly.iso \
 	    --network=user,hostfwd=tcp::2222-:22

+Note 1: not all versions of QEmu/libvirt support the `--network hostfwd` option.
+Without it, you won't be able to SSH into the guest from the host or the LAN.

+Note 2: you may want to try `--network=network=default`, assuming that your host is configured to forward packets, allow forwarding for the `virbr0` interface, and NAT packets from `virbr0` to the LAN.
+For example the following might work:

+	sed -i -e 's/(net.ipv4.ip_forward)=.*/\1=1/' /etc/sysctl.conf
+	sysctl -p
+	iptables -I FORWARD -i virbr0 -s 192.168.122.0/24 -j ACCEPT iptables -t nat -I POSTROUTING -s 192.168.122.0/24 -j MASQUERADE

+Note 3: if you're using VLANs on your physical LAN interface and you want to bridge the virtual machines onto a particular VLAN, you can create a bridge device for it like this in `/etc/network/interfaces`:

+	iface br219 inet dhcp
+		bridge_ports eth0.219

+And have your virtual machine join it automatically, tagging its untagged traffic, by running `virt-install` with the option `--network=bridge=br219`.

 ## Deleting the virtual machine

 If you make a mistake and you need to delete it and run `virt-install` again,